JuniorIsAJitterbug/tbc-video-export/README.md

 # Disclaimer

 This is my first major Python project.
-There are likely bugs and code that go against best practices.
 If you have any comments, suggestions, or improvements, feel free to create an issue, do a pull request, or contact **Jitterbug** or **Harry** on the [Domesday86](https://discord.gg/pVVrrxd) discord.